 This pattern is the most typical one.
 Over a half of all Tarantool solutions are designed to speed up legacy systems.
 When users access the same dataset at the same time, the number of reads increases significantly.
 The load increases, responses get delayed, and the customers become anxious.
 Consider a simple example.
 Every employee checks the balance on a payday.

-Tarantool is persistence database, it does not need warming up.
+Tarantool is persistent, so the cold start issue is gone.
 This means that you don’t have to wait hours that a traditional cache warm-up would take.
 Tarantool immediately restores the last state on restart by backing up the write-ahead logs and snapshots.

 In this case, Tarantool acts as an intermediate data storage.
 It is by orders of magnitude faster than the main database: it can manage a workload of over 100 thousand RPS, compared with a thousand RPS for a traditional DBMS.
 This solution is easy to scale using replication and sharding.